Durham University Oriental Museum: History

-Founded in 1960 to support the university's teaching and research in the Oriental School, the collections of the museum have largely grown through donations and purchases to support cultural studies alongside the teaching of languages.
-The museum's initial collection arose from the sale of the antiquities of Algernon Percy, 4th Duke of Northumberland, from Anatolia, Mesopotamia and Ancient Egypt.
-The collection arrived in late 1950 being initially housed in two rooms (one for display, one for storage) in Hatfield College.
-After this was forced to close in 1956, much of the collection was placed in storage.
+Founded in 1960 to support the university's teaching and research in the School of Oriental Studies, the collections of the museum have largely grown through donations and purchases to support cultural studies alongside the teaching of languages, particularly following the appointment of William Thacker as Professor of Hebrew and Oriental Languages in 1941 and the establishment of the School of Oriental Studies in 1951.
+The museum had its beginnings in Thacker's acquisition in 1949 of the Northumberland Collection of items from Egypt and the Near East.
+The collection was initially housed in two rooms (one for display, one for storage) in Hatfield College, with viewing by appointment only.
+After this was forced to close in 1956, the collection was placed in storage.

-The establishment of Raymond Dawson as lecturer in Indian religions and philosophy in 1952 led to the collection expanding into the Far East.
-Initially Dawson organised a series of Chinese exhibitions from loaned items before the foundation of the Chinese collection came about from Harold MacDonald's promotion to High Commissioner of India in 1955.
-Having amassed a large collection of gifts and antiquities, from his prior role as Commissioner General for South East Asia, MacDonald was reluctant to relocate his collection from Singapore to India.
-Subsequently, Dawson was contacted by MacDonald and an initial five-year loan of the collection was agreed.
+In 1953, as part of the celebrations of the Coronation of Elizabeth II, Raymond Dawson, lecturer in Chinese, curated an exhibition of loaned Chinese bronzes.
+In 1954, Cosin's Library hosted an exhibition of Chinese books and textiles.
+These led to major donations to the university of the Chinese ceramics collection of Malcolm MacDonald and the jades and hardstones collections of Charles Hardinge in the late 1950s.

-The growth of the school led to the school moving to Elvet Hill House, where the current location of the museum is set, on the south edge of Durham.
-With part of the collection still held at various sites and the success of the initial exhibitions potential donors were sought for the formal establishment of a museum.
-A successful bid was made to the Gulbenkian Foundation in 1957 with a £60,000 donation to fund the initial stage of the museum which was renamed the Gulbenkian Museum of Oriental Art and Archaeology in honour of the donation.
-The museum was completed in 1959 with the collections being transferred along with the bequest of 3,000 Chinese objects from Sir Charles Hardinge to the new museum by the end of the year.
-After the creation of the displays the museum was officially opened in May 1960 with a three-day week initially attracting c.100 visitors a week.
+The growth of the school led to it moving to Elvet Hill House, the current location of the museum, on the south edge of Durham.
+With part of the collection still held at various sites and the success of the initial exhibitions, potential donors were sought for the formal establishment of a museum.
+A successful bid was made to the Gulbenkian Foundation in 1957 with a £60,000 donation to fund the initial stage of the museum, which was named the "Gulbenkian Museum of Oriental Art and Archaeology".
+The museum was completed in 1959 with the collections being transferred to the new museum by the end of the year.
+After the creation of the displays, the museum was officially opened in May 1960 with a three-day week initially attracting c.100 visitors a week.

 In October 1969 a fragment of Moon rock was sent to the university's department of earth sciences.
 Prior to undergoing analysis the rock was displayed at the museum for two days attracting over 12,000 people resulting in the museum opening until 8:30pm to accommodate the visitors.

+In the 1980s the name was shortened to the "Oriental Museum" and there were plans for a major rebuilding and refurbishment, which was not carried out.

-During 2008 the Egyptian and Chinese art and archaeology collections were granted designated status along with 150 pieces from the collections touring Japan for nine months in the Oriental Art from Durham University and Eton College exhibition attracting over 185,000 visitors.
+In 2008, the Ancient Egyptian and Chinese collections were granted designated status as collections of national and international importance by the Museums, Libraries and Archives Council.

-In 2012 thieves stole Chinese artefacts worth almost £2 million.
+In 2012, thieves stole Chinese artefacts worth almost £2 million.
 The items were recovered by police and returned to the museum.
-In 2013 two men were found guilty of the theft and jailed.
+In 2013, two men were found guilty of the theft and jailed.